rks101/eglinux/README.md

 ## Environment Variables

-Using printenv, we can print environment variables that may be helpful to set or display PATH, alias, user, and session details for scripting or debugging.
+How to display and change environment variables?
+Using printenv, we can display/print environment variables that may be helpful to set or display PATH, alias, user, and session details for scripting or debugging.

 ```
 $ printenv
 SHELL=/bin/bash
 SSH_AGENT_LAUNCHER=gnome-keyring
+COLORTERM=truecolor
+XDG_CONFIG_DIRS=/etc/xdg/xdg-ubuntu:/etc/xdg
 XDG_MENU_PREFIX=gnome-
 LANGUAGE=en_IN:en
 PWD=/wah/rks